KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 3. Typo: Found 'Magic Mirror' in file `MMM-GoogleDocs-Notes.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 5. Typo: Found 'Magic Mirror' in file `authorize.mjs`: Replace it with `MagicMirror²`.
+6. Recommendation: Found 'axios' in file `authorize.mjs`: Replace it with built-in fetch.
-6. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+7. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+8. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.
+9. Recommendation: Found 'axios' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-GoogleDriveSlideShow by clegallic](https://github.com/clegallic/MMM-GoogleDriveSlideShow)